ddbj/www/_metabobank/mzB-e.md

 The free [Data Checker program](https://www.reifycs.com/products/hive/baseapp-dl) is available for viewing mzB format files.
 Currently only available for Microsoft Windows.

 To develop software and APIs for mzB format files, you can use the Hive SDK, a free development environment.
 For more information, please see [here](https://www.reifycs.com/products/hive/).

+The Jupyter Notebook programs to draw chromatograms and mass spectra of mzB files, and to compare metabolite peaks, are developed by using the Hive SDK.
+These are available from [here] (https://github.com/ddbj/hivetoolkit).